nathcouret/cronix/readme.md

 | method      | signature                                          | description                                           |
 |-------------|----------------------------------------------------|-------------------------------------------------------|
 | constructor | `DualExpression(lhs: SyntaxNode, rhs: SyntaxNode)` | Instantiate a dual expression with the given operands |

-## development

-### Scripts

-> build

-Build into a ES5 package.
-Output can be found in the dist folder.

-> test

-Run Jest unit tests

-> lint

-run eslint on the sources.

-> lint:fix

-Run eslint and correct fixable violations.

-> clean

-Clean and delete the output folder.